motoridersd/att-opnsense-ipv6/README.md

 <br/>

-# pfSense/OPNsense Configuration Steps
+# OPNsense Configuration Steps

 > **Note:** It is assumed that the `WAN` interface is named "WAN" throughout this guide.
 If it has a different name in your setup, that is ok.
 Substitute your `WAN` interface name where applicable throughout this guide.

 ## #0.
 Validate Initial Conditions
 1. The WAN interface IPv6 Configuration type is configured for "none"
-1. The WAN interface IPv6 DHCP6 Client Option "Do not allow PD/Address release" is UNCHECKED
-	* This checkbox may not be present on some installs
-1. The LAN/OPT interfaces' DHCP6 option is set to "none"
+2. The LAN/OPT interfaces' DHCP6 option is set to "none"
-1. DHCPv6 Server & RA -> DHCP6 Server -> Disabled
-1. DHCPv6 Server & RA -> Router Advertisements -> Defaults

 ## #1.
 Create a local copy of the following config template
 ```